paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-005-arsenals-armories-arms-and-war-material-generally.md

 **(c) Development of sources of supply of other materials; development or use of alternative methods for refining or processing materials in stockpile** The President shall make scientific, technologic, and economic investigations concerning the feasibility of—

-(1) developing domestic sources of supply of materials (other than materials referred to in subsections (a) and (b) of this section) determined pursuant to [section 98b(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section98b/a&num=0&edition=prelim) to be strategic and critical materials; and
+(1) developing domestic sources of supply of materials (other than materials referred to in subsections (a) and (b)) determined pursuant to [section 98b(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section98b/a&num=0&edition=prelim) to be strategic and critical materials; and

 (2) developing or using alternative methods for the refining or processing of a material in the stockpile so as to convert such material into a form more suitable for use during an emergency or for storage.